signaldatascience/R-curriculum/src/week2/day1/self-assessment.md

 	* A scatterplot of Extraversion scores vs. Neuroticism scores, with a smoothed nonlinear fit to the points overlaid on top

-* Run linear regressions of Extraversion and Neuroticism against the other features.
-(Neuroticism should *not* be one of the predictors for Extraversion and vice versa.)
+* Run linear regressions of Extraversion and Neuroticism against all the other features.
+Neuroticism should *not* be one of the predictors for Extraversion and vice versa, but `"active"` through `"scornful"` should be included simultaneously.

 * Use the `coef()` function on each of the two linear models to view the coefficients associated with each linear fit.